hoegnason/gearbox-engine/README.md

 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
 # Instructions

+*Welcome to the Gearbox Engine!*

+To get the engine follow these instructions:

 Clone the repository
 ```
 git clone https://github.com/hoegnason/gearbox-engine.git